 - Web Production Artist

 - Web Graphics Artist

-- Continuing in the program via the other participating colleges will qualify students for higher level jobs in the field of Web Design.
+- Continuing in the program via the other participating colleges will qualify students for higher-level jobs in the field of Web Design.

-Transfer/Continuation:
+Transfer/Continuation

-The Technical Certificate in Web Page Authoring at NSCC represents the first year of studies in a four-year program.
-Students may continue their studies to earn an Associate of Applied Science degree at Pellissippi State Technical Community College, and/or a Bachelor's degree through a partnership with the University of Tennessee-Martin's Bachelor of University Studies program.
+The Technical Certificate in Web Page Authoring at NSCC represents the first year of studies in a fouryear program.
+Students may continue their studies to earn an Associate of Applied Science degree at Pellissippi State Technical Community College and/or a Bachelor's degree through a partnership with Tennessee Technological University.
 All four years of studies are offered online and allow you to participate from home.